 Leavening agent: Chillas are always made with unleavened batter.
 So they come out dense.
 To make them lighter, add ½ teaspoon Eno or 1/8 teaspoon baking soda with 1 tablespoon lemon juice.
 But add the leavening ingredient just before making the chillas.

-Besan chilla for toddlers
+Besan Chilla for Toddlers

 If making for toddlers, soak the gram flour for about an hour.
 This help to reduce the chances of stomach upset & helps to digest easily.
 After soaking the batter becomes thicker, so add more water as required before making the besan chilla.
 Also ensure the chilla is cooked well for the same reason.

-Refrigerate and reheat them on a griddle (covered) on a low heat, flipping after a few minutes.
+Reheat on Griddle: Reheat them on a griddle (covered) on a low heat, flipping after a few minutes.
 These can also be heated in a microwave (high) for 1 minute.
 The longer you chill them the more time they take to get heated.

-If you do not have much time to make these besan chilla in the mornings, you can make the batter the previous night & refrigerate.
+Make batter ahead: If you do not have much time to make these besan chilla in the mornings, you can make the batter the previous night & refrigerate.
 But without adding any veggies like onions as the onions alter the flavour of the chilla batter.

 The next morning, add the chopped onions and give a good stir, just before pouring the batter on to the griddle.
 After refrigeration the batter soaks up most of the liquid and becomes thicker.
 So add water as required to bring it to the right consistency.